G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 Deep down I always am, and I think I always will be.
 I refuse to sink into a life of ignorance where my soul’s subconscious begs to have its sins purged.

 It’s not right and left issues.
-Most policy discussion fodder to me.
+Most policy discussion is fodder to me.
 Not that I don’t care about women’s rights, or trans rights, or the border-crisis, etc. I voted for Kamala Harris mainly to protect women’s rights to abortion.
 I care, and it’s obvious to me who around me also does.
 I am part of the lgbt+ and although I wish the world was more understanding and accommodating, lgbt+ concerns are far from the forefront of my mind.
 It’s not that I don’t care, I care a whole lot, but in my mind we’ll get to them once more pressing problems get fixed.

 The problems with the powers that be.

-If only we can learn to handle them one at a time.
+If only we can learn to focus on them one at a time.

 You see, because of technology, so many people have finally been given agency to talk about social problems not talked about before.
 This has given all kinds of minority groups a chance to speak up and have more agency than ever before.
 I fully support that and encourage it.
 I mean who wouldn’t?!

 The elite at play aren’t entirely stupid though.
 They have control and influence and teams of people helping them combat class consciousness.

-They know this would happen with modern technology, so they make sure to control all major communication/media platforms as much as they can.
+They know this would happen with modern technology, so they're trying as much as they can to control all major communication/media platforms.
 It's why not a single major media outlet is addressing the morale and ethos of the American people following this killing.

 They are bought and sold.
 If you pay attention, for once FOX and CNN are agreeing on something.
-Because they represent their corporate and wealthy owners.
+Because they represent their corporate/elite owners.
 This should disturb you.

  They control these outlets so that they can continue to convince us that our neighbor is to blame for the injustice and decay that’s happening before our eyes and not them.
 This brainwashing is rampant everywhere, on most platforms to some degree, but is the most prevalent on mainstream media outlets, and top social media sites.
 It will never work in the long run, but they’ve been buying themselves time while everyone is amusing themselves to death and distracted by nonsense.